For Immediate Release

 Contact: Jim Bender, School Choice Wisconsin

-Brookfield, WI – In celebration of National School Choice Week, School Choice Wisconsin is releasing an OnMessage statewide education poll that shows a strong desire for flexibility for families during the COVID pandemic.
+Brookfield, WI – In celebration of National School Choice Week, School Choice Wisconsin is releasing an OnMessage statewide education poll that shows Wisconsin parents have a strong desire for educational flexibility during the COVID pandemic.
 School Choice Wisconsin commissioned the poll of 800 Wisconsin likely voters in the late fall of 2020 to collect reactions to school closures, enrollment options and other aspects of parental empowerment in education.

 - 62% want schools to be open with some form of in-person education.
 (Yesterday, the CDC released a study supporting the reopening of schools.
 An article and study can be found here: https://www.npr.org/2021/01/26/960885936/cdc-makes-case-for-school-reopening)

 - 70% support parents being able to transfer public districts if a district does not allow in-person education.

 - 88% of respondents support the idea that teachers are essential workers.

 - 73% support a change in the mission for the Department of Public Instruction to support all families of students in public, private, charter and homeschool setting.

 - 76% support giving micro-grants to parents in a forced virtual setting to help them purchase equipment or educational services needed to educate their children at home.